-24th May 2013: Deadline for submission of the Antarctic Research Project Risk Assessment and the BAS Chemical Approvals Register (CAR) request form for projects conducting fieldwork during the 2012/2013 field season.
+23rd May 2014: Deadline for submission of the Antarctic Research Project Hazard Assessment and the BAS Chemical Approvals Register (CAR) request form for projects conducting fieldwork during the 2014/15 field season.

 The Health and Safety Work Act 1974 requires BAS, as a responsible employer, to ensure that all reasonable and practical Health and Safety procedures are adopted by its staff, contractors and visitors.
 Several subsequent regulations place a requirement on BAS to conduct risk assessments on various aspects of its activities.
 As far as is practical, BAS seeks to apply UK Health and Safety standards to its activities in the Antarctic and sub-Antarctic, and requires those whose fieldwork it supports to do likewise.